GA CR Presidium

 She was a member of the Expert Committee for the Social Sciences and Humanities associated to the Research, Development and Innovation Council (2008–2010), a member of the Research, Development and Innovation Council, an advisory body to the Government of the Czech Republic (2010–2014; 2010–2011 as the 1st Vice-Chair).
 She is a member of the Association de Comptabilité Nationale based in Paris, a member of the International Statistical Institute (section International Association for Statistical Education), a member of the Scientific Committee of the annual conference Applications of Mathematics and Statistics in Economics.
 In 1998 she was awarded by the French Ordre des Palmes Académiques.

 Since 2014, she has been a member of the Presidium (since 2016 as a Vice-President) of the Czech Science Foundation; she is responsible for Social Sciences and Humanities.

-In May 2018, the Government of the Czech Republic appointed Prof. Drochytka to the Presidium of the Czech Science Foundation.
+In November 2021, the Government of the Czech Republic appointed Prof. Jirsa to the Presidium of the Czech Science Foundation.

 Scientific Advisory Board